...

 Mhairi Thomson-Hulme

-Yoga classes in Aberdeen/Toronto
+Yoga teacher in Aberdeen/Toronto

-PRANAYAMA PRESCRIPTION
+TIP 3: PRANAYAMA PRESCRIPTION

 Elfed Joseph

-Yoga classes in Swansea
+Yoga teacher in Swansea

 Eliya “Mia” Goodenough

-GROW YOUR FILE
+TIP 5: GROW YOUR FILE

 As a new teacher my lesson planning has been greatly helped by a ‘page’ arrangement.
 So, my lesson plan file contains individual pages for limbers, standing, bending, twists, floor work, sequences, pranayama and readings from which I can pick to ensure progression and variety.
 As new postures, etc., are developed, my file is growing.
 So far it’s working well.